Executive Yuan

+The Executive Yuan (Note: Also referred to as the executive body by Mainland Chinese state-run media and government, as well as the Cabinet of Taiwan by local Taiwanese citizens and international media) is the executive branch of the government of the Republic of China, known commonly as Taiwan, which formerly ruled mainland China until 1949.

-The Executive Yuan (行政院 (Xíngzhèng Yuàn)) is the executive branch of the government of the Republic of China (Taiwan).
-Under the amended constitution, the head of the Executive Yuan is the Premier who is positioned as the head of government and has the power to appoint members to serve in the cabinet, while the ROC President is the head of state under the semi-presidential system, who can appoint the Premier and nominate the members of the cabinet.
-The Premier may be removed by a vote of no-confidence by a majority of the Legislative Yuan, after which the President may either remove the Premier or dissolve the Legislative Yuan and initiate a new election for legislators.
+The Executive Yuan was founded in 1928.
+Under the amended constitution, the head of the Executive Yuan is the premier, who is positioned as the head of government and has the power to appoint members to serve in the cabinet, while the ROC president is the head of state under the semi-presidential system, who can appoint the premier and nominate the members of the cabinet.
+The premier may be removed by a vote of no-confidence by a majority of the Legislative Yuan, after which the president may either remove the premier or dissolve the Legislative Yuan and initiate a new election for legislators.

 Organization and structure

-The Executive Yuan is headed by the Premier and includes its Vice Premier, fourteen cabinet ministers, various chairpersons of commissions, and five to nine ministers without portfolio.
-The Vice Premier, ministers, and chairpersons are appointed by the President of the Republic of China on the recommendation of the Premier.
+The Executive Yuan is headed by the premier and includes its vice premier, fourteen cabinet ministers, various chairpersons of commissions, and five to nine ministers without portfolio.
+The vice premier, ministers, and chairpersons are appointed by the President of the Republic of China on the recommendation of the premier.

-Its formation, as one of five branches ("Yuans") of the government, stemmed from the Three Principles of the People, the constitutional theory of Sun Yat-sen, but was adjusted constitutionally over the years to adapt to the situation in the ROC by changes in the laws and the Constitution of the Republic of China.
+Its formation, as one of five branches ("yuans") of the government, stemmed from the Three Principles of the People, the constitutional theory of Sun Yat-sen, but was adjusted constitutionally over the years to adapt to the situation in the ROC by changes in the laws and the Constitution of the Republic of China.